 Exercise; especially for those suffering from lower back pain, arthritis and fibromyalgia.
 This is easier said than done, and we don’t mean to minimize the heroic effort needed for many chronic pain sufferers to exercise.
 But know that there are experts who specialize in creating low-impact exercise programs for people whose movements are limited by severe pain.

 Weight loss; excessive weight can turn a mild or moderate pain condition into an extreme pain condition.
 Losing weight may help alleviate some of your everyday pain.

 Yoga or Tai Chi; practicing yoga and tai chi is not only valuable for your mind, but also for your body.
 Stretch and strengthen your muscles to improve chronic pain conditions such as fibromyalgia, lower back pain, arthritis and even headaches.

 Most hospitals across the United States encourage the use of such mind-body techniques as meditation & mindfulness, progressive muscle relaxation, breathing exercises and even hypnosis.

 With so many non-opiate pain management options available, there is hope that you will find a combination of treatments and therapies to treat your pain.
 Spreading awareness of these non-narcotic pain management solutions can help combat the opiate crisis and prevent substance abuse and deaths caused by overdose.

 CONTACT KETAMINE DENVER

 If you or a loved one is suffering from a chronic pain condition, ketamine infusions may be able to help you.
 At Vitalitas Denver, we have helped many patients to get their pain under control in order to live a more fulfilling, pain-free life.
-If you would like to learn more about ketamine for chronic pain management, complete the brief form below and take advantage of our offer for a free consultation.
-We’ll answer any questions you may have, address you concerns and point you in the right direction towards finding relief.
+If you would like to learn more about ketamine for chronic pain management, complete the brief form below.
+We’ll answer any questions you may have, address your concerns, and point you in the right direction towards finding relief.